Skip to main content

 When comparing types of furnaces, oil furnace maintenance is a little more involved than an electric or natural gas furnace.
 That is due, in part, to the oil filter which will need to be replaced on a scheduled basis.
 While a number of the steps are fairly simple, furnace cleaning is not for everyone.
 Considering the time and effort involved, we recommend calling a professional experienced in furnace repair and service.
 Your local Carrier expert, for example, will have the tools, knowledge and background to service your oil furnace efficiently.
 In the long run, a well-maintained heating system will operate more efficiently and save you money on fuel.

-oil furnace cleaning
+a carrier dealer smiles after performing oil furnace cleaning

 How Often Should You Have Your Oil Furnace Cleaned?